vibeRunner/scrapyard/README.md

 ## [utils](utils)
 ### Alarm
 Simple alarm with TTS message activacting on specified time.
 It works on macOS, not so sure about Linux or Windows
+### BinaryClock
+Simple clock displaying binary values on LED's connected together with cables and resistors.
+I can provide photos of the circuit, just hmu
 ### Brute1V4N
 More of a silly idea, it's supposed to generate all possible combinations with letters up to 20 character string.
 And yes, I could make one loop for going after every character in the password!
 It was just a long time ago.
 ### caesar